 How to Select the Best Gerbera Daisies

 Gerberas that are a more compact shape will be sturdier.
-Their flower stems will also be less likely to bend or snap.
+The Gerbera Daisy flower stems will also be less likely to bend or snap.

-Aim to select Gerbera Daisies with healthy foliage that is deep green in color.
+Aim to grow Gerbera Daisies with healthy foliage that is deep green in color.
 Remember to check the underside of the foliage for potentially harmful insects such as aphids.